a-lud/nf-pipelines/README.md

 # Nextflow Pipelines

-This repository will contain a collection of nextflow pipelines relating to work that I carry out in my PhD.
-The aim is to implement as many analyses that I do into standard pipelines so that I can easily re-use them, point to them in publications and manage my data a little bit more easily.
+This repository will contain a collection of `Nextflow` pipelines relating to work that I carry out in my PhD.
+My goal is to document as many analyses in standardised workflows to:

+1. Better document my code
+2. Produce reproducible pipelines
+3. Have a central code repository for publication purposes

+## Planned pipelines

+Pipelines I plan to write include:

+* CodeML
+* HyPhy
+* Sequence alignment
+* Read based phasing (`Whatshap`)
+* Variant Calling
+* PSMC/MSMC/MSMC-IM
+* Twisst
+* Admixture

+## Citation

+If you use any of the pipelines within this repository, a citation would be greatly appreciated.
+A simple link to this GitHub repository will be enough.

+## Author information

+Alastair Ludington
+alastair.ludington@adelaide.edu.au
+PhD Candidate, The University of Adelaide